Key financial terms

 - Variable cost - a cost that changes depending on the number of goods produced or the demand for the products/service.

-- Venture Capital - capital invested in a start-up business that is thought to have excellent growth prospects but does not have access to capital markets because it is a private company.
+- Venture capital - an investment in a start-up business that has excellent growth prospects.
+However, it does not have access to capital markets because it is a private company.